94rain/openFlights/README.md

 ## Building the program
 1. Clone the project repository
 2. `cd liwens3-yihanz8-zhekaig2-sji15`
+3. Run the command `module load llvm/6.0.1` on EWS
 3. Enter the command `make` in the terminal

 ## Running the program